Spazzery/Amamane-Vita-TL-Public/README.md

 Tools and scripts I used for Amamane's English MTL

-Currently, there are 2 tools included in this repository: extract text fixed.py insert text.py
+Currently, there are 2 tools included in this repository: extract text fixed.py and insert text.py

 To extract Japanese text from the game's lua files, you need to run the extract text fixed.py.
 It will look for lua scripts in the same directory where the .py files are.
 And it will place the extracted texts into a folder called "Extracted".